kairos-io/kairos/docs/content/after_install/recovery_mode.md

 +++
-title = "VPN Recovery mode"
-date = 2022-02-09T17:56:26+01:00
+title = "Remote Recovery mode" date = 2022-02-09T17:56:26+01:00
 weight = 4
 chapter = false
 pre = "<b>- </b>"
 +++

-The c3os vpn recovery mode can be used to recover a damaged system, or to regain access remotely (with assistance) to a machine which has been lost access to.
+The c3os recovery mode can be used to recover a damaged system, or to regain access remotely (with assistance) to a machine which has been lost access to.
 The recovery mode is accessible only from the GRUB menu, from both the LiveCD and an installed system.

 {{% notice note %}}
 On installed system there are two recovery modes available during boot.
-Below it is described only how the VPN recovery works.
+Below it is described only how the c3os remote recovery works.
 The manual recovery entry has nothing special from the standard cOS recovery mode.
-It can be used to reset the A/B partitions (with the user/pass used during setup) and perform any other operation without remote VPN access.
+It can be used to reset the A/B partitions (with the user/pass used during setup) and perform any other operation without remote access.
 {{% /notice %}}

 ## Boot into recovery mode

-VPN recovery mode can be accessed either via ISO or from an installed system.
+c3os recovery mode can be accessed either via ISO or from an installed system.

 A GRUB menu will be displayed:
 ![Screenshot from 2022-04-28 17-48-06](https://user-images.githubusercontent.com/2420543/165800177-3e4cccd8-f67c-43a2-bd88-329478539400.png)

-Select the last entry `c3os (vpn recovery mode)` and press enter.
+Select the last entry `c3os (remote recovery mode)` and press enter.

 At this point the boot process starts and you should be welcomed by the `c3os` screen: